KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-dht22 by nebulx29](https://github.com/nebulx29/MMM-dht22)

 1. An error occurred while getting information from 'package.json': Error: Invalid version: "0.1"
+2. No image found.
-2. Typo: Found `Magic Mirror` in file `MMM-dht22.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-dht22.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-DHT22 by J0n4e](https://github.com/J0n4e/MMM-DHT22)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-DigClock by justjim1220](https://github.com/justjim1220/MMM-DigClock)